 On September 21, Bucks County Drug Strike Force members served search warrants on Lindsay’s home and gold Kawasaki Motorcycle.
-Days prior Lindsay told a undercover officer he was “getting a new shipment” in.
+Days prior Lindsay told an undercover officer he was “getting a new shipment” in.

-The search of Lindsey’s 600 block Wood Street home, which Lower Bucks Source broke the story of, yielded an undetermined amount methamphetamines, drug packing materials, digital scales with residue, firearms, and a little more than $2300 in cash.
-Investigators also recovered a “large amount” of methamphetamines from the suspects saddlebag on his motorcycle based upon prior evidence and transactions made with Lindsay.
+The search of Lindsey’s 600 block Wood Street home, Lower Bucks Source was first to report, yielded an undetermined amount of methamphetamines, drug packing materials, digital scales with residue, firearms, and a little more than $2300.0 in cash.
+Investigators also recovered a “large amount” of methamphetamines from the suspects saddlebag on his motorcycle based upon prior evidence and transactions made with the suspect.

 Lindsay, according to Police, admitting to selling about one pound of meth a month in Bucks County and that he was the source supplies to Pentz and would met with him often for the sole purpose of making drug transactions.